emmastrand/EmmaStrand_Notebook/_posts/2019-05-31-Zymo-Duet-RNA-DNA-Extraction-Protocol.md

 4. Using sterilized clippers, clip off 3-4 small pieces and place all the pieces into the 1.5 mL microcentrifuge tube.
 RNA/DNA shield needs to cover the fragments.
 5. Proceed to homogenization steps.

-#### Homogenization
+### Homogenization

+These steps remove the coral tissue from the skeleton, leaving the skeleton pieces in the bead tube and the supernatant containing degraded tissue (and DNA/RNA).

 1. Vortex the 2 mL 0.5 mm glass bead tube for 1 minute for *Pocillopora spp.* and 2 minutes for *Montipora spp.*.
 The amount of time for vortexing will depend on the coral skeletal structure and how easily the tissue separates from the skeleton.
 Too much vortexing can cause DNA/RNA degradation, but too little vortexing can result in minimal DNA/RNA yield.
 2. After vortexing, check to see if most of the tissue has come off of the skeleton and that the DNA/RNA shield has darkened in color.
 3. Remove supernatant and place in a new 1.5 mL microcentrifuge tube*.

+### Proteinase K Addition

 4. Place 300 uL of that aliquoted supernatant into a new 1.5 mL microcentrifuge tube for extractions.
-5. Save the bead tube with the skeleton fragment and leftover aliquoted  supernatant tube* in -80 &deg;C freezer as a potential back-up in case the extraction doesn't work.
+5. Save the bead tube with the skeleton fragment and leftover aliquoted supernatant tube in -80 &deg;C freezer as a potential back-up in case the extraction doesn't work.
 Label 1.5 mL microcentrifuge tube as desired.
 6. Add 30 µl of PK digestion buffer to each sample tube (1:10 ratio of PK Digestion Buffer:Sample).
 7. Add 15 µl Proteinase K to each sample tube (1:2 ratio of Proteinase K:PK Digestion Buffer).
 8. Vortex for 5-10 seconds and spin down.